Swarkin/egui-svg/README.md

 - some elements are half a pixel off
 - the default fonts i included are pretty big (~400kb) and its currently not possible to switch them out dynamically

-## usage (html file)
+## example usage (html file)

-- use the included html file
+- run the simple example
-- paste the resulting egui.svg into the empty body
+- paste the resulting egui.svg into the included html file's body
 - open the html file in your browser